dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

         +-------------------+
 ```

 The `type`  is just a numeric id to identify the tag, the `size` field is not the size of the file, but of the tag itself.
-The fields `mod_start` and `mod_end` are the phsyical address of the beginning and end of the module (then `mod_end - mod_start` is its size).
+The fields `mod_start` and `mod_end` are the physical address of the beginning and end of the module (then `mod_end - mod_start` is its size).
 The string is an arbitrary string associated with the module, in this case our tar file content.
 How to parse the multiboot information tags is explained in the [_Boot Protocols_](../01_Overview/02_Boot_Protocols.md) chapter.

 Once parsed the tag above, we now need to map the memory range from `mod_start` to `mod_end` into our virtual memory, and then the archive is ready to be accessed by the driver at the virtual address specified.